ethhub-io/ethhub/using-ethereum/running-a-node/geth.md

 When using "full" synchronization, the node validates every transaction from downloaded blocks until it reaches the tip of the Blockchain.
 This is not advised, as it doesn't provide any benefits and can result in the node taking multiple days, or even weeks, to synchronize completely.
 Once the node is in sync, it will continue full validation of new transactions.

-When using "light" synchronization, the node begins downloading block headers for a few million blocks prior to the current block height, making it a very quick sync.
-The drawback to this method is that the node is unable to perform validation, as it doesn't have complete records of the Blockchain.
+When using "light" synchronization, the node only downloads a few recent block headers, making it a very quick sync.
+The drawback to this method is that the node is unable to perform reliable validation, as it doesn't have complete records of the Blockchain.

 If running on a device with low bandwidth or memory, the light node can be advantageous.
 The light node gets updated by full nodes once in a while with information on changes pertaining to relevant parts of the Blockchain.